Gel water - the fourth form of waterMette Skjærbæk

 I could write a very long article on this topic, but if you google "gel water", you will find many articles and Youtube videos on the subject.
 The most important thing for me with this article, is to shed light on something as magical as water.
 Let’s take it next level!

 It is very easy to ensure that we get the hydrating H3O2 water in our diet.
-Because we already get it every time, we eat vegetables.
-But we can also do it ourselves by e.g., to add crushed Chia seeds to your tap water, after which the structure of the water changes.
+We already get it every time, we eat vegetables.
+But we can also do it ourselves by e.g., to add crushed or whole Chia seeds to your water, after which the structure of the water changes.

 Therefore, we can drink less, but absorb more, and thus the, for me, marvelous journey in understanding human health is infinite.